Geneviève Guilbault

-Geneviève Guilbault (/fr/; born November 4, 1982) is a Canadian politician who was elected to the National Assembly of Quebec in a by-election held in the electoral district Louis-Hébert on October 2, 2017.
-She is a member of the Coalition Avenir Québec.
+Geneviève Guilbault (/fr/; born November 4, 1982) is a Canadian politician who served as deputy premier of Quebec from 2018 to 2025.
+A member of the Coalition Avenir Québec, she was elected to the National Assembly of Quebec in a by-election held in the electoral district Louis-Hébert in 2017.
+She served in the Legault ministry from 2018 to 2026, holding numerous positions.
 On October 18, 2018, she was appointed Deputy Premier and Minister of Public Safety.
-On October 20, 2022, she was re-appointed Deputy Premier and appointed Minister of Transport replacing François Bonnardel.